Universalism: Christianity

-The fundamental idea of Christian universalism is universal reconciliation – that all humans will ultimately receive salvation and be reconciled to God.
-They will eventually enter God's kingdom in Heaven, through the grace and works of the Lord Jesus Christ.
-Christian universalists hold that an everlasting hell does not exist (though most believe there is a temporary hell of some kind), and that unending torment was not what Jesus taught.
+In Christianity, universalism generally refers to the doctrine of universal reconciliation, according to which all people will ultimately be saved and reconciled to God.
+Christian universalists have differed in their understanding of post-mortem punishment, with some accepting a temporary or remedial form of punishment while rejecting eternal damnation.
 They point to historical evidence showing that many early fathers of the church were universalists and attribute the origin of the idea of hell as eternal punishment to mistranslation.
 They also appeal to many texts of Scripture to argue that the concept of eternal hell is not biblically or historically supported either in Judaism or early Christianity.

+Universalism developed into an organized Christian movement in North America during the eighteenth century.
+Among its early proponents were John Murray, Elhanan Winchester and Hosea Ballou.
+Universalist churches later formed the Universalist Church of America, which merged with the American Unitarian Association in 1961 to form the Unitarian Universalist Association.

 Universalists cite numerous biblical passages which reference the salvation of all beings (such as Jesus' words in John 12:31-32, and Paul's words in Romans 5:18-19).
 In addition, they argue that an eternal hell is both unjust and contrary to the nature and attributes of a loving God.

 The beliefs of Christian universalism are generally compatible with the essentials of Christianity, as they do not contradict any of the central affirmations summarized in the Nicene Creed.
 More specifically, universalists often emphasize the following teachings: